RedisLabs/redislabs-docs/content/kubernetes/security/manage-rec-credentials.md

 1. Wait five minutes for all the components to read the new password from the updated secret.
 If you proceed to the next step too soon, the account could get locked.

-1. Delete the previous admin user from the Redis Enterprise cluster.
+1. Delete the previous admin user from the cluster.

   {{<note>}}
 The operator may log errors in the time between updating the username in the REC spec and the secret update.